matrix-org/matrix-hookshot/src/provisioning/api.md

         "type": "JiraProject", // The name of the connection "eventType": "uk.half-shot.matrix-hookshot.jira.project", // Corresponds to the state type for the connection "service": "jira", // or github, webhook.
 A human-readable service name to make things look pretty "botUserId": "@hookshot:yourdomain.com", // The bot mxid for the service.
-Currently this is the sender_localpart, but may change in the future.
+Currently, this is the sender_localpart, but may change in the future.
     }
 }
 ```